gabrielantonyxaviour/jedi/README.md

 1. Creating a new project - It should trigger a function in karma to create the project
 2. When the user makes any update to the project, it should update it in the DB
-3. When there is a new opp, send an email trigger to the email agent
+3. When there is a new opportunity, send an email trigger to the email agent

 Compliance Agent